gavz/lucasg.github.io/_posts/2017-11-11-Solving-BlizzardCTF-Challenge.md

 ![tracking down jit code](/assets/jit_page.PNG)

-Fortunately, IDA can import JIT pages as additionnal binaries and resolve functions calls based on base address.
+Fortunately, IDA can import JIT pages as additional binaries and resolve functions calls based on base address.
 Inserting the function into allow me to decompile it using HexRays :

 {% highlight C %}